“Of all the jazz joints in all the towns in all the world, he walks into mine.”

 So, what is the takeaway?

 Grieve!
 Grieve your losses.
 Let yourself feel the pain of the loss of your parent(s) or child.
 Mourn their loss.
 Don’t bottle up your feelings and deny them.
 And don’t underestimate the effect adoption has had on you.
 I hope you won’t be like the male adoptee in the Indiana adoptee rights video who decided to never have children solely because he was adopted– a story that brought me to tears to because it felt like he was punishing himself for being adopted.
 Because I know this: If you don’t work through your pain, you may find yourself like I have with a grief so strong it could no longer be contained until it burst forth like Niagara Falls.
 And that’s an experience I wouldn’t wish on anyone.

 I loved you, K. Still do; although I don’t know if I ever told you.
 You know that I wish you nothing but happiness and a great life, which I think you’ve found.
 I only wish you could have found that happiness with me.
 It may sound as if I am rewriting history, but I know my heart.
 Only you can speak for your heart.
 As I sit at my desk working, the tears will come unbidden.
 I’m aware of them when I notice the splotches on the papers in front of me and on my shirt.
 So many decades have gone by, so much life has been lived, and there is so much that can never be recouped.
-It reminds me of the lyrics to a classic 1979 Eagles song, “I Can’t Tell You Why.”
+It reminds me of the lyrics to the classic 1979 Eagles song, “I Can’t Tell You Why.”